Attendance and Administrative Withdrawal

 Following are explanations of present and absent status choices:

-• Present: off-site: student is attending classes but is not physically present (e.g. via zoom, email, etc.)
+- Present: off-site: student is attending classes but is not physically present (e.g. via Teams, email, etc.)

-• Absent – Sending School: high school student is absent due to sending school calling off classes and unable to attend due to transportation (e.g. sending school closed for snow day)
+- Absent – Sending School: high school student is absent due to sending school calling off classes and unable to attend due to transportation (e.g. sending school closed for a snow day)

 Important Information